hacks-guide/Guide_Wii/docs/ko_KR/wilbrand.md

 ::: warning

-2GB보다 큰 SD 카드는 Wii 메뉴 버전 4.0 이전에서는 작동하지 않습니다.
+SD cards larger than 2GB will not work on Wii Menu versions before 4.0.

 :::